If you have never cooked with shio koji before, this simple pasta recipe is a tasty way to get acquainted with using this unique ingredient!

 - 3-4 large tomatoes (roughly chopped)

-- 2½ tbsp of shio koji (salted rice malt) (We recommend the shio koji from our Creative Beginnings: Redefining "Wa" Care Package)
+- 2½ tbsp of shio koji (salted rice malt) (available in our Creative Beginnings: Redefining "Wa" Care Package)

 - 1 tsp of mirin